Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 Once on a Skilled Worker visa, holders can apply for PR after five years of continuous residence in the UK.
 Still not convinced?
 Watch this engaging video where Yash debunks the myths surrounding the Self-Sponsorship Visa Route.

-For more details on the self-sponsorship route in the UK, please contact a member of our specialist business immigration team, who will be glad to assist you .
+For more details on the self-sponsorship route requirements in the UK, please contact a member of our specialist business immigration team, who will be glad to assist you .

 Final words